What counts towards the ATAR?

 Preferences can be changed as many times as you like, free of charge, up until the closing date.

-There are Change of Preference deadlines for VCE (including VCAL) students on 14 December and 20 December.
+There is a Change of Preference deadline for VCE (including VCAL) students on 4th January 2021.
 International VCE applicants have different deadlines, which are outlined on the VTAC website.

 Should I change my preferences?